Giulliana-Rangel/Giulliana-Rangel/README.md

 ### Talking about Personal Stuffs:

 - 🔭 I’m currently studying Full-Stack web development at [@Trybe](https://www.betrybe.com/) school.
-- 🌱 I’m currently learning JAVASCRIPT, HTML, CSS, REACT, React Native, Docker, MySQL, Sequelize, MSC (Model, Service, Controller) architecture, POO, Typescript
+- 🌱 I’m currently learning JAVASCRIPT, HTML, CSS, REACT, React Native, Docker, MySQL, Sequelize, MSC (Model, Service, Controller) architecture, POO, Typescript, MongoDB
 - 👯 I'd like some day (closer) to the future make a high graduate in software development
 - 🤔 My first graduation is Biomedical Area and I excited to group in the same project: health and technology
 - 💬 Ask me about anything, I am happy to help and learn!